<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 curved-image-oil-rig-ocean

-Chevron Retirement Strategies for 2025
+Chevron Retirement Strategies for 2026

-Tax Code Changes 2025
+Tax Code Changes 2026

 1. Standard deduction.
-In 2025, the standard deduction increased to $15,000 for single filers and married filing separately; $30,000 for joint filers, and $22,500 for heads of household.
+Under the One Big Beautiful Bill Act (signed July 4, 2025), the standard deduction was made permanent and further increased for 2026: $16,100 for single filers and married filing separately, $32,200 for married filing jointly, and $24,150 for heads of household.

 Note: Remote workers employed by Chevron might face double taxation on state taxes.
 Thanks to the advent of remote work during the COVID-19 pandemic, many employees moved away from core cities.
 Notably, these movements could have taken them outside the state where they were employed.
 Some states established temporary relief provisions to avoid double taxation of income, but many of those provisions may have expired.
 There are only six states that currently have a "special convenience of employer" rule: Connecticut, Delaware, Nebraska, New Jersey, New York, and Pennsylvania.
-If you work remotely for Chevron, and if you don't currently reside in those or other states, consult with your tax advisor to determine if there are other ways to mitigate the double taxation.
+If you work remotely for Chevron, and if you don't currently reside in those states, consult with your tax advisor to determine if there are other ways to mitigate the potential for double taxation.

-Child Tax Credit Updates for 2025
+Child Tax Credit Updates for 2026

 Many of our clients who are interested in reducing their tax burdens as much as possible are excited to learn about the Child Tax Credit.
-Although it only applies to individuals with children under the age of 18, it can be relevant to those who are approaching retirement if they have minor children — or if their children have children!
+Although it only applies to individuals with children under the age of 18, it can be relevant to those who are approaching retirement if they have minor children, or if their children have children!

-Here are the 2025 updates:
+Here are the 2026 updates:

 2. Child Tax Credit eligibility.
-As a parent or guardian, you are eligible for the Child Tax Credit if your adjusted gross income is less than $200,000, or $400,000 married filing jointly.
+As a parent or guardian, you are eligible for the Child Tax Credit if your adjusted gross income is less than $200,000, or $400,000 if married filing jointly.

 3. Partial refundability.
-If your Child Tax Credit is greater than your tax, you can receive up to $1,600 as a cash refund.
+If your Child Tax Credit is greater than your tax, you can receive up to $1,700 as a cash refund.

 Little child sitting in living room with teddy bear